UPB-SysSec/upb-syssec.github.io/_posts/2025-04-04-quic-china.md

 QUIC's choice of UDP over TCP also affects how censors deal with QUIC.
 For TCP-based protocols, censors can inject TCP Reset packets to the peers to tear down connections.
 In UDP, there is no generic connection close mechanism.
-Instead, censors may need to drop packets to stop or tear down active QUIC connections&nbsp;<d-cite key="rfc9000,elmenhorst_QuickLookQUIC_2022"/>.
+Instead, it has been suggested that censors may need to drop packets to stop or tear down active QUIC connections&nbsp;<d-cite key="rfc9000,elmenhorst_QuickLookQUIC_2022"/>.

 QUIC can be used as a transport for different protocols, most notably HTTP/3.
 Before attempting to connect via HTTP/3 over QUIC, browsers determine whether the destination supports QUIC.